Support and information from NCT

-If you are expecting twins, you will now be ‘at term’ and soon be welcoming your babies into the world.
+If you are expecting twins, you will now be ‘at term’ and will soon be welcoming your babies into the world.
 The majority of twin pregnancies will run to week 37 and it is very unusual for a twin pregnancy to last more than 40 weeks.
-For more information about twin birth, visit TAMBA.
+For more information about twin births, visit Twins Trust.

 Have you been fitted for a nursing bra?

 If you are planning to breastfeed, you can be fitted for a nursing bra from this week.

 NCT offers reliable support and information about the various stages of pregnancy, week by week.
 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.